They Who Feed on Shadows - Episode 6

 “I mean, it is kinda.”

+She twirled a finger lazily.
 “And… an affront to his masculinity.”

 I shrugged, “So he’s addressing masculinity issues by dressing like a chicken?”